Tyler Strafaci, Charles Osborne advance to US Amateur final

 The winner Sunday on the seaside course will get a spot in the 2021 British Open.

-Strafaci is trying to become the second straight Georgia Tech player to win the Havemeyer Trophy, following Andy Ogletree.
+Strafaci, the North & South winner last month at Pinehurst, is trying to become the second straight Georgia Tech player to win the Havemeyer Trophy, following Andy Ogletree.
 Strafaci’s grandfather, Frank Strafaci, won the 1935 U.S. Amateur Public Links.

-Starfaci won the par-18th when Gupta ran a bogey putt well past and conceded.
+Starfaci won the par-4 18th when Gupta ran a bogey putt well past and conceded.

 Strafaci raced to a 3-up lead, winning the par-4 first with a par, the par-4 fourth with a birdie and the par-4 fifth with a par.
 Gupta won the par-4 eighth with a par, and Strafaci took the par-5 ninth and par-4 10th with birdies to open the 4-up lead.